andrewmoles2/Introduction-to-LaTeX/index.md

 ***

-#### General note about references
+#### General notes about references

+The LSE Library team offers a lot of support and advice on citing and referencing your own work.
+Information on this support can be found on the [library web page](https://www.lse.ac.uk/library/using-the-library/library-resources-guide/citing-and-referencing).

-The template, rather helpfully, has been set up to handle citations and references.
+This template, rather helpfully, has been set up to handle citations and references.
 If you are starting off from nothing, first you'll need these two lines somewhere before `\begin{document}`:
 ```
 % this is for the bibliography
 \usepackage[]{natbib}
 \bibliographystyle{apsr}
 ```

+Note that the command `\bibliographystyle{apsr}` tells LaTeX what referencing style to use, which in this case is the *American Political Science Review* style.
+There are many possibilities, so before choosing a style for your own work, you should check with your department or librarian.
+A full list of bibliography styles is available on [this website](https://www.bibtex.com/bibliography-styles/).

 And later in the document you'll need the code below which builds the reference list at the end of your document.
 This should go just before your `\end{document}`.

 ```